Borel's rank theorem for Artin $L$-functions: Rational equivariant algebraic -theory spectra of number fields

-where $ko$ is the connective real topological $K$-theory spectrum. \item If $\Fbb$ is totally complex, the group $C_2$ acts on $\emb(\Fbb)$ freely by \emph{post}-composing complex conjugation.
+where $ko$ is the connective real topological $K$-theory spectrum with trivial $G$-action. \item If $\Fbb$ is totally complex, the group $C_2$ acts on $\emb(\Fbb)$ freely by \emph{post}-composing complex conjugation.
 This $C_2$-action coincides with the action of a subgroup $C_2\le G$ on $\emb(\Fbb)$ by \emph{pre}-composing complex conjugation.
 We then have a $G$-equivalence:

-where $ku$ is the connective complex topological $K$-theory spectrum. \end{enumerate} Combining \Cref{prop:G-cofib} and \Cref{exmp:emb_gal_c2}, we obtain an explicit description of the rational na\"ive $G$-homotopy type of the algebraic $K$-theory spectrum $K(\Ocal_{\Fbb})$, when $\Fbb/\Q$ is a $G$-Galois extension. \end{exmps} Next, we connect rational algebraic $K$-theory spectrum of number fields with Artin $L$-functions.
+where $ku$ is the connective complex topological $K$-theory spectrum with trivial $G$-action. \end{enumerate} Combining \Cref{prop:G-cofib} and \Cref{exmp:emb_gal_c2}, we obtain an explicit description of the rational na\"ive $G$-homotopy type of the algebraic $K$-theory spectrum $K(\Ocal_{\Fbb})$, when $\Fbb/\Q$ is a $G$-Galois extension. \end{exmps} Next, we connect rational algebraic $K$-theory spectra of number fields with Artin $L$-functions.
 To incorporate the Galois representation $\rho$ in the definition of Artin $L$-functions, we need to twist the algebraic $K$-theory spectrum by an equivariant Moore spectrum attached to $\rho$. \begin{prop}[Kahn, {\cite[Corollary E]{Kahn_rational_moore}}] Let $G$ be a finite group and $V$ be a finite dimensional vector space over a field $\Lbb$ of characteristic $0$.
-Then any $\Lbb$-linear action on $V$ by $G$ can be uniquely lifted to a $G$-action on the Moore spectrum $M(V)$ by $H\Lbb$-module maps, such that the induced $G$-action on $H_0(M(V);\Z)$ is isomorphic to the prescribed $G$-action on $V$. \end{prop} \begin{notn} Denote by $M(\underline{\rho})$ the $G$-equivariant Moore spectrum attached to $\rho\colon G\to\aut_\Lbb(V)$. \end{notn} \begin{lem} Let $G$ be a finite group and $\rho\colon G\to\aut_\Lbb(V)$ be a $G$-representation over a field $\Lbb$ of characteristic $0$.
-For any spectrum $X$ with a $G$-action, we have an isomorphism of $G$-representations:
+Then any $\Lbb$-linear action on $V$ by $G$ can be uniquely lifted to a $G$-action on the Moore spectrum $M(V)\simeq HV$ by $H\Lbb$-module maps, such that the induced $G$-action on $H_0(M(V);\Z)$ is isomorphic to the prescribed $G$-action on $V$. \end{prop} \begin{notn} Denote by $M(\underline{\rho})$ the $G$-equivariant Moore spectrum attached to $\rho\colon G\to\aut_\Lbb(V)$. \end{notn} \begin{rem} The assignment $\rho\mapsto M(\underline{\rho})$ is functorial for rational $G$-representations.
+Let $\Bcal G$ be the groupoid with one object $*$ and morphism set $G$.
+Then for any category $\Ccal$, a $G$-action on an object $c\in \Ccal$ can be regarded as a functor $\Bcal G\to \Ccal$ that sends $*$ to $c$.
+This applies to both $G$-representation/actions on $\Lbb$-vector spaces and on $H\Lbb$-module spectra.
+By \Cref{prop:rational_ME}, rational Moore spectra are equivalent to the Eilenberg-MacLane spectra.
+The latter is a lax-monoidal functor $H\colon \Vect_\Lbb\to \Mod_{H\Lbb}$ that sends direct sums to wedge sums.
+The rational equivariant Moore spectrum construction is then a post-composition with the functor $H$: